jnathan02222/k-means-clustering/README.md

 console.log('Best Clusters:', bestResult.clusters);
 ```

----

 ### 3. Utility Functions

 - `calculateCentroid(cluster)` – Computes the centroid of a cluster.
 - `initalizeKMeans(vectors, k)` – Initializes centroids using K-Means++ method.

----

 ## Error Handling

-This library checks for the following potential errors:

-- Vectors must have dimensions greater than 0.
+Currently error handling has not been implemented.

-- Vectors must be of the same size.
+Please ensure that vectors are of the same dimension (not 0).
-- `k` must be greater than 0 and less than or equal to the number of vectors.

----
+k should be a valid value for the number of vectors

 ## Example